nci/scores/docs/paper.md

 In 2015, the Australian Bureau of Meteorology began developing a new verification system called Jive.
 For a description of Jive see [@Loveday:2023].

-The Jive metrics have been used by [@Griffiths:2017], [@Foley:2020], [@Taggart:2022b], [@Taggart:2022c] and [@Taggart:2022d].
+The Jive verification metrics have been used by [@Griffiths:2017], [@Foley:2020], [@Taggart:2022b], [@Taggart:2022c] and [@Taggart:2022d].

-`scores` has arisen from, and now supports, the Jive verification system. `scores` includes the mathematical functions from Jive and is intended to modularise these functions and make them available as an open source package.
+`scores` has arisen from, and now supports, the Jive verification system. `scores` includes mathematical functions from Jive and is intended to modularise these functions and make them available as an open source package.

-`scores` has been used to explore user-focused approaches to evaluating probablistic and categorical forecasts ([@loveday2023userfocused]).
+`scores` has been used to explore user-focused approaches to evaluating probabilistic and categorical forecasts ([@loveday2023userfocused]).

 ## Related Software Packages